k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_Setup.md

 # Cassandra Setup

-The provided Cassandra package and setup scripts were designed for either a single node or a multi-node environment.
+The provided Cassandra package and setup scripts were designed for either a single-node or a multi-node environments.

 Follow the setup script configuration for the correct settings, depending on your environment.